-The class or subject teacher will work with the Head of School and Assistant HoS to carry out a clear analysis of the pupil's needs and support the objectives on the EHCP.
+The class or subject teacher will work with the SENDCo to carry out a clear analysis of the pupil's needs and support the objectives on the EHCP.
 This will draw on:

-- > The teacher's assessment/ observations and experience of the pupil - > Their previous progress and attainment and behaviour - > Other teachers' assessments, where relevant - > The individual's development in comparison to their peers and national data taking into account gaps in education. - > The views and experience of parents - > The pupil's own views - > Advice from external support services, if relevant
+- > The teacher's assessment/ observations and experience of the pupil. - > Their previous progress and attainment and behavior. - > Other teachers' assessments, where relevant. - > The individual's development in comparison to their peers and national data considering gaps in education.

+The views and experience of parents.

+The pupil's own views.

+Advice from external support services, if relevant.